4 Ways to Use Microsoft 365 for Remote Projects

 • Work in Microsoft Teams by adding Planner as a tab to the relevant channel.

-Each plan is like a roadmap for a project, helping your team to quickly understand progress and how their tasks fit into the big picture.
+Planner helps teams track work progress independently.
+Each plan serves as a roadmap for a project, helping your team quickly understand progress and how their tasks fit into the overall picture.
 With this information to hand, remote team members can work independently and stay on track.

 Planner is very intuitive and requires little end-user training.
-The application is ideal for light projects and individual task management.
+The application is ideal for light projects.
+However, the application lacks key functionality such as subtasks, project dependencies, and cross-project reporting.

 Team: Microsoft Lists